Football club (East Germany): Founding

 The new football clubs were planned to be evenly spread out among the regional districts of East Germany.
 However, there was no interest of founding football clubs in Bezirk Neubrandenburg, Bezirk Potsdam and Bezirk Suhl.
 Also Bezirk Frankfurt, Bezirk Cottbus and Bezirk Schwerin would eventually be without a football club.
 Ten football departments were eventually separated from their sports club and re-organized as football clubs from December 1965 to January 1966.
 All football clubs except FC Carl Zeiss Jena in Bezirk Gera were located in regional district capitals or in East Berlin.

 The original plan had envisioned only one football club per regional district.
 However, a total of three football were eventually founded in East Berlin.
 They were FC Vorwärts Berlin, BFC Dynamo and 1.
 FC Union Berlin.
 Only two football clubs had been planned for East Berlin.
-1. FC Union Berlin was not part of the original plan.
+1. FC Union Berlin had not been part of the plan.
 The founding of the club likely owed much to the intervention of the powerful chairman of the national state trade union FDGB and Politburo member Herbert Warnke.
 Both FC Vorwärts Berlin and BFC Dynamo were associated with the armed organs (Bewaffnete Organe der DDR).
 Herbert Warnke therefore argued for the formation of a civil football club for the working population in East Berlin.
 The founding of 1.
 FC Union Berlin was even more remarkable as the football team of sports club TSC Berlin only played in the second tier DDR-Liga at the time.
 All other teams of football clubs played in the first tier DDR-Oberliga.
 1. FC Union Berlin was thus elevated into the upper tier of elite clubs.